-The Professional Standards Section, formerly known as Internal Affairs, is staffed by Lieutenant Shawn Thompson.
+The Professional Standards Section, formerly known as Internal Affairs, is staffed by Lieutenant Bruce Martin.
 His job is to investigate complaints from the public and from employees regarding the conduct of civilians and officers plus monitor civil suits filed against the department.

 The complaint process will vary in length of time, based on the severity of the allegation and complexity of the investigation.
 The investigative process is controlled by Florida State Statute 112.532-534 (please see Florida Officer Bill of Rights (PDF)), commonly referred to as the Law Enforcement Officers’ Bill of Rights.

 If there are any questions about a potential complaint or how to file a complaint, please contact Lt.
-Thompson via email or call 850-435-1865.
+Martin via email or call 850-435-1865.